top of page

 Dubai’s cost of living can be pretty high, especially when it comes to housing and education.
 Rent is usually the biggest expense, with prices varying based on location, size, and amenities.
 Popular expat areas like Dubai Marina, Downtown Dubai, and Jumeirah offer diverse options but often come with premium price tags.

 Day to day food shopping and dining out can also be pricey.
 While international supermarkets and restaurants provide familiar brands and cuisines, local markets and eateries offer more budget-friendly alternatives.
-Transportation is relatively affordable, with petrol prices significantly lower than in the UK, and public transit is a convenient option with both tram and metro options.
+Transportation is relatively affordable, with petrol prices significantly lower than in the UK or Europe, and public transit is a convenient option with both tram and metro options.

 Banking and Money Management